Wildlife Watching at Keystone State Park

 Warblers, kinglets, buffleheads, mergansers, herons, osprey, and many other birds migrate through the park.
 Some birds only stop for a brief refueling visit, while others stay for the summer.

-In summer, many young birds and mammals are born and can be seen, but be sure not to handle the wild animals.
+During summer, many young birds and mammals are born and can be seen, but be sure not to handle the wild animals.
 Fireflies dance and display their lights in midsummer.

 Frogs and insects sing a nighttime chorus in the marsh area in the eastern end of the lake.
 Yarrow, joe pye weed, ironweed, boneset, fire pink, goldenrods, and daisies peak in late summer, providing food for butterflies.